silnrsi/font-lateef/documentation/source/features.md

 ---
 title: Lateef - Font Features
-fontversion: 1.400 beta
+fontversion: 2.000
 ---

-Lateef is a TrueType font with smart font capabilities added using the OpenType font technology.
-The Lateef font includes a number of optional features that provide alternative rendering that might be preferable for use in some contexts.
-The sections below enumerates the details of these features.
+Lateef is an OpenType-enabled font family that supports the Arabic script.
+It includes a number of optional features that provide alternative rendering that might be preferable for use in some contexts.
+The sections below enumerate the details of these features.
 Whether these features are available to users will depend on both the application and the rendering technology being used.
-Features are available in OpenType.
 Some applications let the user control certain features such as Character Variants to turn on the rendering of variant characters.
 However, at this point, most applications do not make use of those features so another solution is needed to show the variant characters.
 [TypeTuner](http://scripts.sil.org/ttw/fonts2go.cgi) creates tuned fonts that use the variant glyph in place of the standard glyph.
 TypeTuner also provides the ability to turn on support for the Kurdish, Kyrgyz, Rohingya, Sindhi, and Urdu languages variants.

 See [Using Font Features](https://software.sil.org/fonts/features/).
 Although that page is not targeted at Arabic script support, it does provide a comprehensive list of applications that make full use of the OpenType and Graphite font technologies.